21centurymotorcompany/bitqueryd/README.md

 With this combination, you can create your own custom API that's:

-- **portable:** expressed as JSON, it's supported by all devices, OS, programming languages, and databases.
+- **portable:** written in JSON, it's natively supported by all devices, OS, programming languages, and databases.
-- **self-contained:** the query is self-describing of itself, in terms of what it's supposed to return.
+- **self-contained:** since the processing function can transform the query result into any format, the query can act as a high level API.
 - **programmable:** combine with other queries to build apps that talk to one another based on bitcoin state

 ## 2. What is bitqueryd?